coffee19850519/single_cell_spatial_image/README.md

 *	-The folder 'RGB_images' stores generative RGB images from different embedding parameters.
 *	-The folder 'RGB_images_label' stores generative RGB images label from label file.
 *	-The file 'epoch_n.pth' is a final model after fine tune.
-*	-This Demo takes 1 hour to generate all results on a machine with a 2080Ti GPU.
+*	-This Demo takes 2 hours to generate all results on a machine with a 2080Ti GPU.

 ## Built With